 Living upon the land

 The duration of Jesus dwelling upon earth is given in Luke 3:23 "And Jesus himself began to be about thirty years of age" plus about 3 and one-half years of ministry (Luke 13:7).
 While here He traversed the territories of Egypt (as a child, Matthew 2:13-15), Judea (John 4:1-5), Samaria (John 4:1-5), Gallilee (Matthew 4:12), the coasts of Tyre and Sidon (Matthew 15:21), the coasts of Caesarea Philippi (Matthew 16:13) and more (Mark 6:56).
-Jesus provided for His own home as the base for His ministry here.
-In Matthew 4:13 it says, "And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast, in the borders of Zabulon and Nephthalim" where He used a house for his residence.
-(Mark 2:15)
+Jesus provided the base for His ministry here.
+In Matthew 4:13 it says, "And leaving Nazareth, he came and dwelt in Capernaum, which is upon the sea coast, in the borders of Zabulon and Nephthalim" where He used a house for his temporary residence.
+(Mark 2:15), perhaps like Elisha with the the woman of Shunem (2Kings 4:8-11).

 The declarations "this land is mine" or "my land" seem therefore, to reiterate God's ownership beyond simply being creator.
 It is His to claim as inventor and maker of the terrestrial earth with its design, processes, function, fruitfulness, usability and more.
 He made all of its varied plants and kinds of creatures: microbes, creeping things, water creatures, flying things, domestic and wild animals, et cetera and made man to dwell upon it.
-Moreover He made the celestial heavens with all of their starry hosts.
+Moreover He made the celestial heavens with all of their planets, suns, nebulae and galaxies.
 Deuteronomy 10:14 says, "Behold, the heaven and the heaven of heavens is the LORD's thy God, the earth also, with all that therein is."

 And it is also God's by right of being the first to walk upon this new terrestrial creation and thereby to claim it for His own.
 It is His by right of settlement including by planting and sustaining a garden.
 The earth, and especially God's chosen territory, is also His by right of frequent visitation and dwelling there for more than thirty three years in the person of Jesus Christ.
 Jesus affirms the same in Matthew 5:34-35 saying, "But I say unto you, Swear not at all; neither by heaven; for it is God's throne: 35 Nor by the earth; for it is his footstool: neither by Jerusalem; for it is the city of the great King."